 The whale season is one of nature’s most spectacular sights and NSW coastal national parks are the ideal place to catch the action.
 Plan your next coastal adventure to Byron Bay to experience the whales enjoying their natural playground.

 Home to some of the most enviable whale watching in the country, NSW coastal national parks are the perfect location to see the annual migration.
-And one of the areas that you can make your whale watching experience extra special is in Byron Bay.
-During the whale season it is easy to spot whales from the beaches and headlands in the Cape Byron State Conservation Area.
+And one of the areas that you can make your whale watching experience extra special is Byron Bay.
+During the whale season, it is easy to spot whales from the beaches and headlands in the Cape Byron State Conservation Area.